GuidoDipietro/beto-bot/README.md

 <hr>

-Private Discord bot that remembers definitions and exam dates, thought to help myself and colleagues when using Discord as a main chatting channel for study purposes (and maybe some memeing too).
+Private Discord bot for personal use that remembers definitions and exam dates, thought to help myself and colleagues when using Discord as a main chatting channel for study purposes (and maybe some memeing too).

 # Commands and usage
 Using _relaxed_ RegExps.
 (That is, not formal RegExps, just some "pseudo" ones that convey the meaning of the command more directly).